rathodmansi/Replication-Study-Housing-Production-Function/README.md

 ### Dependencies:
 For our projects, we had to install one package ‘MASS’ .
 Below is the complete list of our system requirements for the project and also the packages critical for our replication purpose.

+Package ‘odesolve’ has been removed from the CRAN repository.
+The more recent package 'deSolve' completely supersedes odesolve and we have installed the same.

 <pre>
 ─ Session info ───────────────────────────────────────────────────
  setting  value